nyu-software-engineering/node-js-continuous-integration/README.md

 - Babel - transpiling of written Javascript from ES6 to ES5 syntax
 - Nodemon - auto-restart the node app every time the code changes in dev mode
 - PM2 - manage node processes in deployment
-- Travis CI - for continuous integration
+- Travis CI - for continuous integration (we use both Travis CI and Circle CI just to provide an example of each)
+- Circle CI - for continuous integration (we use both Travis CI and Circle CI just to provide an example of each)
 - GitHub webhooks - for for continuous delivery/deployment
 - Digital Ocean Droplet - deployment target hosting provider